chawlaKat/Notebook-Noodlings/README.md

 # How to Use
 To read the notebooks: click on the file.
 GitHub will display the notebook within the browser.

 To play with or run the code: open the file in GitHub, then follow the link to Google Colaboratory.
-Any necessary files are listed at the top of the notebook, and stored in the "files" directory in this repo.
+Any necessary files are listed at the top of the notebook and stored in the "files" directory in this repo.

 # What's what
 Altair with Flair: working through altair tutorials (also, learning how to use colab)